hyprwm/hyprland-wiki/pages/FAQ/_index.md

 Then, do a `gsettings set $gnome-schema cursor-theme 'theme-name'` and you're all good!

-If it still doesn't work
+If it still doesn't work...

 ### GTK Settings no work / whatever!